The Last O.G.

-The Last O.G. is an American comedy television series created by Jordan Peele and John Carcieri that premiered on March 31, 2018 on TBS.
+The Last O.G. is an American comedy television series created by Jordan Peele and John Carcieri that premiered on March 31, 2018, on TBS.
 The series follows a convict released after serving fifteen years who returns to Brooklyn to find his old neighborhood has changed, and his ex-girlfriend is raising their children with another man.
 It stars Tracy Morgan, Tiffany Haddish, Allen Maldonado, Ryan Gaul, Taylor Christian Mosby, Dante Hoagland, and Cedric the Entertainer.

-In October 2020, the series was renewed for a fourth season which premiered on October 26, 2021 and concluded on December 21, 2021.
-In April 2022, it was revealed that the fourth season was the final season, the final episode having aired on December 21, 2021.
+In October 2020, the series was renewed for a fourth season which premiered on October 26, 2021, and concluded on December 21, 2021.
+In April 2022, the series was canceled after four seasons.

 Premise

 Tray is an ex-con who is released from prison for good behavior after serving fifteen years.
 He returns to his old Brooklyn neighborhood to find that it has become gentrified.
 His ex-girlfriend, Shannon (also known by nickname Shay-Shay), is now married to another man named Josh and is raising his twin children Amira and Shahzad.
 Tray decides to become a better man and a father with the help of the owner of a halfway house, Mullins, and his cousin Bobby.